The Box (1975 film): Production

 The film was shot on 35 mm on new sets at Crawford Productions' Abbotsford studios over four weeks in early 1975.
 Part of the budget was contributed by the Australian Film Development Corporation.
 Marilyn Vernon appeared in several full frontal scenes that were probably deemed unsuitable for TV while Belinda Giblin was seen topless again just as she had been in the TV series.

+The Box feature film is set for dvd sale release February 1, 2024 to coincide with the 50th anniversary of the series debut February 11, 1974 on Australian television.